precice/precice.github.io/pages/docs/configuration/configuration-communication.md

 The `exchange-directory` should point to the same location for both participants.
 We use this location to exchange hidden files with initial connection information.
 It defaults to `"."`, i.e. both participants need to be started in the same folder.
 We give some best practices on how to arrange your folder structure and start the coupled solvers [here](TODO).

 {% important %}
-If you face any problems with establishing the communication, have a look [here](TODO).
+If you face any problems with establishing the communication, have a look [at this Discourse post](https://precice.discourse.group/t/help-the-participants-are-not-finding-each-other/646/2).
 {% endimportant %}

 ## Advanced: the master tag